davidnoq/Foodcraft/sprint2.md

 - Added authentication to sign up by creating a user
 - Added authentication to be able to sign in
 - Added refresh to allow a user's session to be refreshed without having to sign in again
+- Created unit tests for all existing handlers

 # List unit tests and Cypress test for frontend
 - Used Cypress component tests for unit testing